Luxury brands have always been a fascinating sector and luxury brand marketing one of the most complicated disciplines.

 Hence, the branded environment and the movement of truth is where it must “live” the brand by orchestrating immaculate detailing that engages all senses of the discerning audience.

-That said, today’s evolving luxury consumers are increasingly looking beyond the typical sophisticated, over-the top, cosmetically elegant presentation or even the exclusive invites, privileged previews.
+That said, today’s evolving luxury consumers are increasingly looking beyond the typical sophisticated, over-the-top, cosmetically elegant presentation, or even the exclusive invites, free previews.

 With the increasing democratization of luxury brands and the rapid emergence of masstige brands, luxury consumers have become more discriminating and demanding.

-This spans from the extremely selective niche media where it advertises to the sports, events, art and conversations with which it identifies.
+This subject spans from the extremely selective niche media where it advertises to the sports, events, art, and conversations with which it identifies.

 For example, Rolex associates itself with more than 150 events in golf, sailing, tennis, motor-sport, arts and equestrian tournaments rather than with sports such as football or cricket that have more of a mass following.